Tagundaing, Kayin State: Economy

+Tagundaing is a primary agricultural village, surrounded by extensive fields.
+The economy is mainly based on rice, rubber and trade.

 Transport

-The main artery road in the region is the Tagondaing-Kale-Phayanasu-Taungkalay Road, which is 16 km long.
+The main artery in the region is the Tagondaing-Kale-Phayanasu-Taungkalay Road, which is 16 km long.
 It is connected by road to Kyainseikgyi-Mudon and via Mudon to Mawlamyine.

-The second main road is Tagondaing-Taungdi-Kyongawon-Phabya Road, it is connected Thanbyuzayat-Payathonzu Road(or Burmese-Siam Railroad), via Tanyin village.
+The second main road is Tagondaing-Taungdi-Kyongawon-Phabya Road, it is connected Thanbyuzayat-Payathonzu Road (or Burmese-Siam Railroad), via Tanyin village.

 Five miles by road to the west of village lie Abit village west of the Tenasserim Range, which road is connected to National Highway 8.
 Two miles is compacted.

-Ta Khun Taing - Kawan Ka Thaung Road is about two miles long, cross the Winyaw River.
+Ta Khun Taing - Kawan Ka Thaung Road is about two miles long, crossing the Winyaw River.